alters-mit/magnebot/doc/api/magnebot_controller.md

 | aligned_at |  float  | 1 | If the difference between the current angle and the target angle is less than this value, then the action is successful. |

 _Returns:_  An `ActionStatus` indicating whether the Magnebot succeeded in moving and if not, why.

+#### reset_position

+**`self.reset_position()`**

+Reset the Magnebot so that it isn't tipping over.
+This will rotate the Magnebot to the default rotation (so that it isn't tipped over) and move the Magnebot to the nearest empty space on the floor.
+It will also drop any held objects.

+This will be interpreted by the physics engine as a _very_ sudden and fast movement.
+This action should only be called if the Magnebot is a position that will prevent the simulation from continuing (for example, if the Magnebot fell over).

+_Returns:_  An `ActionStatus` indicating whether the Magnebot reset its position and if not, why.

+***

+### Arm Articulation

+These functions move and bend the joints of the Magnebots's arms.

+During an arm articulation action, the Magnebot is always "immovable", meaning that its wheels are locked and it isn't possible for its root object to move or rotate.

+For more information regarding how arm articulation works, [read this](../arm_articulation.md).

 #### reach_for